MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 }
 ```

-The constants file specifies three `SQLiteOpenFlag` enum values used to initialize the database:
+The constants file specifies default `SQLiteOpenFlag` enum values used to initialize the database connection.
+The `SQLiteOpenFlag` enum supports these values:

-- `SQLiteOpenFlags.ReadWrite`: Allows the database connection to read and write data.
-This value can be changed to create a readonly connection.
-- `SQLiteOpenFlags.Create`: Allows the database file to be automatically created if it doesn't already exist.
+- `Create`: The connection will automatically create the database file if it doesn't exist.
-- `SQLiteOpenFlags.SharedCache`: Allows multi-threaded access to the database.
+- `FullMutex`: The connection is opened in serialized threading mode.
+- `NoMutex`: The connection is opened in multi-threading mode.
+- `PrivateCache`: The connection will not participate in the shared cache, even if it is enabled.
+- `ReadWrite`: The connection can read and write data
+- `SharedCache`: The connection will participate in the shared cache, if it is enabled.
+- `ProtectionComplete`: The file is encrypted and inaccessible while the device is locked.
+- `ProtectionCompleteUnlessOpen`: The file is encrypted until it is opened but is then accessible even if the user locks the device.
+- `ProtectionCompleteUntilFirstUserAuthentication`: The file is encrypted until after the user has booted and unlocked the device.
+- `ProtectionNone`: The database file is not encrypted.

 You may need to specify different flags depending on how your database will be used.
 For more information about `SQLiteOpenFlags`, see [Opening A New Database Connection](https://www.sqlite.org/c3ref/open.html).